 The proposed development of Bolsa Chica Mesa has been a subject of controversy for many years.
 All aspects of plans related to the future disposition of the Mesa and the adjacent Bolsa Chica Wetlands have received ongoing attention from the public, environmental organizations, the media, and local municipalities.
 As a result, substantial concern has been expressed about plans for the provision of water service to the Bolsa Chica Planned Community site.
 Part of this concern has revolved around the issue of determining the appropriate water purveyor for the Bolsa Chica Planned Community project.
 The City of Huntington Beach has indicated that it is the logical water service agency for the Bolsa Chica Planned Community project because the site is located within the City's designated sphere of influence and because the City currently provides water service to adjacent properties.
-A broader issue of controversy is the conversion of Bolsa Chica Mesa from open space to urban development.
+However, until the property is annexed to the City, the City cannot be the water provider to the Bolsa Chica Planned Community.
+A broader issue of controversy is the conversion of Bolsa Chica Mesa from its current undeveloped state and informal open space and recreation use to a predominately residential area.
 Although Orange County's Local Coastal Program (LCP) designates the Mesa for future residential development, there is longstanding opposition to the development of the Mesa from local citizens and interest groups.
 Legal challenges in recent years to both the LCP and its EIR are evidence of the strong opposition to development of the Mesa (see Section A.4).

 The controversy surrounding the proposed development of Bolsa Chica Mesa has carried over to the Proposed Project.
 Because the Proposed Project would help facilitate the implementation of the proposed Bolsa Chica Planned Community project, it has become the subject of concern and controversy.
-Although the provision of water and wastewater service is not primary to the issue development on Bolsa Chica Mesa, it is considered a vital factor in allowing plans for development to proceed.
+Although the provision of water and wastewater service is not primary to the issue of development on Bolsa Chica Mesa, it is considered a vital factor in allowing plans for development to proceed.